xelox/screenTimeRec/README.md

 ## Instructions to run this tracker on startup (Windows)

-Right click the file "startTracker.bat" from the project folder.
+Right click the file "startService.bat" from the dist folder.
 Click on "Copy as Path".
 Press Win+R to open the Run dialog.
 Type shell:startup and press Enter.
 This will open the Startup folder.